 If you are looking for a die cut machine to cut your own custom designs, the popular Silhouette Cameo die cutter just got better.
 The Silhouette Cameo 3 is similar to the Silhouette Cameo 2, but has some key upgrades and new features.
-Some of these features include dual carriages, bluetooth, and some upgrades to Silhouette Studio, which is powerful design software allowing users to create their own custom designs from scratch.
-The machine lags behind other machines on the market when it comes to power, but can cut most paper and vinyl materials just fine.
+Some of these features include dual carriages, Bluetooth, and some upgrades to Silhouette Studio, which is powerful design software allowing users to create their own custom designs from scratch.
+The Cameo 3 isn’t as powerful as other machines like the Cricut Explore, but can cut most paper and vinyl materials just fine.
 Let’s get started with the Silhouette Cameo 3 Review.

 Silhouette Cameo 3 Features